 The cause of the ‘Great War’, was a simple problem of Germany, a relatively new country, wanting to expand its empire and economic influence, over much older powers, like, France, Russia and Britain.
 The term “Empire” is now a historical anachronism, but in 1914, the world was controlled and dominated by the five European Imperial powers, of Britain, France, Russia, Austria Hungary and the Ottoman Turkish empire.
-Empire was seen as a legitimate instrument to improve ‘civilisation’.
+Empire then, was seen as a legitimate instrument to improve ‘civilisation’.
 Oversea territories and colonies were used as economic markets, to exploit raw materials, control trade and boost national wealth and prestige.
 The British Empire in 1914, was the largest empire in world history.
 The Royal Navy ruled the seas, and Britain dominated world trade and controlled one quarter of the world’s population.
 The Russian Empire was about three quarters the size of Britain’s.
-French territory was about half the size and the German Empire was only 10% the size of the British Empire.
+French territory was about half the size.
+The German Empire was only 10% the size of the British Empire.
 To Germany, whose population increased by a million people a year, who produced more steel than all other major powers put together and exported 90% of the world’s chemicals, this was a barrier to their economic expansion.
 Germany, frustrated by limited markets and dominated by a militaristic ruling class, increased its army and navy, in preparation to expand its empire.
 In a tangle of alliances, stretching back decades, a climate of aggressive rivalry and tension between countries, burst into war.

 The war drew in all the world’s economic Great Powers, assembled in two opposing alliances: the Allies (based on the Triple Ententes of Britain, France and the Russian Empire, against the Central Powers of Germany and Austria-Hungary.
 Although Italy had also been a member of the Triple Alliance alongside Germany and Austria-Hungary, it did not join the Central Powers, as Austria-Hungary had taken the offensive against the terms of the alliance.
 These alliances were reorganised and expanded as more nations entered the war: Italy, Japan and the United States joined the Allies, and the Ottoman Empire and Bulgaria, joined the Central Powers.
 More than 33 countries, or 1.5 billion people, were formally involved in the Great war, which represented 80% of the world’s population.
 Only a dozen or so countries managed to remain neutral.